 The South Dakota State Library offers a free audio book service called “Talking Books for South Dakota” for residents who are unable to read or use standard print materials due to temporary/permanent visual impairment or physical limitation.
 The digital players are lightweight and easy to use.
 If you or someone you know is interested in this program, contact Linda Calleja to verify eligibility qualifications and undergo application procedures.

-The Library offers mobile Hotspots which are available for checkout.
-If you have any questions, please refer to our Hotspot Agreement or call the Circulation Desk at 605-677-7060.
+The Library offers mobile Hotspots which are available for checkout up to one week.
+If you have any questions, please refer to our Hotspot Agreement or call 605-677-7060.

 Library materials not owned by the Vermillion Public Library can be borrowed for our patrons through Interlibrary Loan.
 You may access South Dakota Share-It here.